SoftEng2-Group-16/thesis-management-project/documents/documentation.md

   - Response: `201 Created` (success), `500 Internal Server Error ` (insertion error)
   - Response body: the id of the newly created proposal

+- GET `/api/applications`
+- Description: retrieves all the applications sent for proposals of the logged if professor
+  - Response: `200 OK` (success), `404 Not Found` (in case of no data found),  `500 Internal Server Error` (generic error)
+  - Response body: an array containing all the applications
+  - "enhancedApplications":
+    - [
+      {
+        - "studentId": 200001,
+        - "thesisId": 3,
+        - "timestamp": "08/11/2023 16:42:50",
+        - "status": "pending",
+        - "teacherId": 268553,
+        - "studentInfo": { info taken from teacher table },
+        - "thesisInfo": { info taken from thesis table }
+     },
+      // ... more entries ...
+    ]

 ## Utility functions
 ### `getJson(httpResponsePromise)`
 - **Description**: A utility function for parsing HTTP responses.